Adam Pearce: Early career (1996–2000)

-World Wrestling Federation (1997–1999)
+World Wrestling Federation and World Championship Wrestling (1997–1999)

-Pearce made several World Wrestling Federation (WWF) appearances as enhancement talent, where he was noticed by Terry Taylor.
+Pearce made several World Wrestling Federation (WWF) appearances as enhancement talent as Adam O'Brien, where he was noticed by Terry Taylor.
 When Taylor moved to World Championship Wrestling (WCW) Pearce was contacted by Paul Orndorff.
 After attending the WCW Power Plant, Pearce was offered a WCW developmental contract but he declined, as he did not feel that relocating to Atlanta was a viable option for him.
 After a stint in the short-lived WXO promotion in early 2000, Pearce had another tryout with WCW, but described WCW as being "disorganized and chaotic".
 Pearce felt "burnt out" and decided to take time off from professional wrestling.

 Californian independent circuit (2000–2014)

 After eight months, Pearce returned to wrestling at the urging of both Christopher Daniels and Kevin Kelly.
 Through Kelly, he met Rick Bassman and began working for Bassman's Ultimate Pro Wrestling (UPW) promotion.
 In UPW, he was teamed with Aaron Aguilera in a tag team called "Hardkore Inc".
 Pearce has worked several UPW events, most notably against Diamond Dallas Page at UPW's biggest event, Overload, held in Las Vegas.
-He also wrestled Chris Masters in Masters' last independent match before being signed by WWF (now WWE).
+He also wrestled Chris Masters in Masters's last independent match before being signed by WWF (now WWE).

 He also was signed to be a part of the King of Indies 2001 Tournament, promoted by Roland Alexander's All Pro Wrestling (APW).
 He faced and was defeated in the opening round by Doug Williams.
 Pearce also competed in IWA-Mid South's 2001 Sweet Science Sixteen, defeating Chris Hero and B. J. Whitmer before losing to Ace Steel.
 Pearce was generally inactive in a national sense, making sporadic appearances on California independent shows put on by Millennium Pro Wrestling and AWS (both based in Los Angeles) and WCWA (based in San Diego).
 He also made a few appearances for Mid American Wrestling (based in Milwaukee).
 This would change when Gary Yap contacted Pearce about the soon-to-be-debuting EPIC promotion.
 He then signed on to wrestle in EPIC promotion, and after it failed he moved to Pro Wrestling Guerrilla (PWG).
 He was an early fixture of the promotion, and feuded with Joey Ryan, Aaron Aguilera, and Frankie Kazarian among others.
 He became the second ever PWG Champion when he defeated Kazarian on February 22, 2004, at Taste the Radness.
 He was the promotion's first heel champion feuding with Aguilera and Babi Slymm until he lost the title on July 10, 2004, back to Kazarian at PWG's One Year Anniversary Show Reason for the Season in a Steel Cage "Loser Leaves PWG" match.